DigiRite – Build Instructions

 1. If you have not done so already, before attempting to build this Beta, go to the DigiRite Build Requirements page and download all the necessary files and programs needed to build DigiRite.
 In addition, if needed, you can consult the DigiRite Build page on the WriteLog website at: https://writelog.com/digirite-build for additional information.

-2. Open Git Bash (or Git CMD if you are familiar with it already) from the Start Menu folder or desktop shortcut.
+2. Open Git Bash from the Start Menu folder or desktop shortcut.

 3. With Git Bash open, you will type in a series of commands.
-They are shown by the yellow & blue arrows in the screenshot below.
+They are shown by the white arrows in the Git Bash screenshot below.

 The first command line is: